oxplot/splapr/website/content/_index.md

 visuals; they sound great too.
 They can grab your attention just before a message for instance.

-As to why yet another split flap display: splapr modules can be made for under $10 each and by anyone.
+As to why yet another split-flap display: splapr modules can be made for under $10 each and by anyone.
 They use widely available and cheap components.

 # Goals

-I wanted to make split flap displays accessible for everyone.
+I wanted to make split-flap displays accessible for everyone.
 So if on a whim, you wanted to make a clock out of it, you could with a small budget.
 Here are a summary of the goals I set out to achieve: